 Active forms, like hatha yoga or vinyasa flow, are essential for strengthening and opening the body.
 Passive classes, such as yin or restorative yoga, give you the opportunity to explore the subtle energy within the body.

-I know that we all tend to have our favorites, but incorporating a variety of styles in your personal practice is important.
+I know that we all tend to have our favorite styles of yoga, but incorporating a variety in your personal practice is important.
 You challenge your body with the active classes, and give it the time it needs to recharge with more passive classes.

 As a yoga instructor, it is important to be able to facilitate this balance to your students.
 With knowledge of different styles, you’ll have a better understanding of how to achieve this.

 The concept of yin and yang began in ancient China and was used in reference to the chi, or energy, in the body.
 The energy flows along different meridians within the body, and yin yoga postures are designed to release any blockages along the meridians.

 According to this meridian theory, a yin yoga practice is especially helpful in balancing the chakras.

 Yin yoga is a passive style of yoga where poses are held for longer periods of time, and many of them are done seated or lying down.

 This may sound easy, but it is not!

 Going that deep into the muscles can release some tension that may have been building for a while.
 This can create some intense physical and emotional reactions.

 They say that thoughts and emotions manifest themselves as tightness in the body.
 So it’s not uncommon for certain emotions to surface during a long hold.